vkostyanetsky/kostyanetsky.me/notes/pdf/index.md

-﻿I get a ticket: the client can’t log into the customer portal.
+﻿I get a complaint: a client can’t log into our customer portal.
 I check the database — the account is fine.
 So what’s the problem?
 I check the login and see a strange sight:

 ![PDF](pdf.png)